Client: Capital One | Industry: Financial | Region: Global

 Capital One worked with O.C.
 Tanner to develop their ONEderful recognition program, powered by Culture Cloud.
 Kelley Lynch, HR Director, explains: “It's such a good partnership because both our companies have gone through this transformation to think not just about a specific technology, but what is the recognition experience we want to create?
 How do we make it an experience for our associates?
 We bounce ideas off each other, we often test things…it’s a true partnership.”

-ONEderful launched in 2010, giving associates the ability to recognise one another for all types of great work.
+ONEderful launched in 2010, giving associates the ability to recognize one another for all types of great work.
 It simplified the number of recognition programs and provided a consistent recognition experience through one platform, while still giving autonomy to the different business units.
-“One of the things we love about ONEderful is the ability to use it in different ways for different organisations, and the ability for us to customise that for our businesses and what they need to do,” says Diskin.
+“One of the things we love about ONEderful is the ability to use it in different ways for different organizations, and the ability for us to customize that for our businesses and what they need to do,” says Diskin.